Jack Mulcahy (hurler): Playing career

 After coming to hurling prominence as a student at CBS Kilkenny, Mulcahy won back-to-back All-Ireland Minor Championships with Kilkenny in 1935 and 1936.
-He was promoted to the Kilkenny junior side in 1938 and in the following year he won his first senior All-Ireland medal when Kilkenny beat Cork in the "thunder and lightning" final.
-From 1939 onward Mulcahy was a regular on the senior team and struck up a forward partnership with Seánie O'Brien and Jim Langton.
+He was promoted to the Kilkenny junior side in 1938, and, in the following year, he won his first senior All-Ireland SHC medal when Kilkenny defeated Cork in the "thunder and lightning" final.
+From 1939 onward, Mulcahy was a regular on the senior team and struck up a forward partnership with Seánie O'Brien and Jim Langton.
 After losing back-to-back finals in 1945 and 1946, he claimed a second senior All-Ireland winners' medal after a defeat of Cork in one of the greatest finals of all in 1947.
-Mulcahy played in his fifth All-Ireland final in 1950, lining out at full-forward against Tipperary, but Kilkenny were beaten by a point.
-He retired from inter-county hurling shortly after this, by which time he had also claimed seven Leinster Championships.
+Mulcahy played in his fifth All-Ireland SHC final in 1950, lining out at full-forward against Tipperary, but Kilkenny were beaten by a point.
+He retired from inter-county hurling shortly after this, by which time he had also claimed seven Leinster Championship titles.

-Mulcahy was the holder of four county senior championship medals with Éire Óg and had the distinction of winning county medals in four grades - minor, junior intermediate and senior - in the space of five years.
+Mulcahy was the holder of four county senior championship medals with Éire Óg, and had the distinction of winning county medals in four grades – minor, junior intermediate and senior – in the space of five years.
 As a referee, Mulcahy took charge of numerous games at club and inter-county level.

 Later life and death

-Mulcahy worked for some years in the Kilkenny Boot Factory before finding employment as a caretaker at the Kilkenny County Council offices.
-He died aged 43 on 26 April 1962 after suffering from colon cancer and was survived by his wife and three sons.
+Mulcahy worked for some years in the Kilkenny Boot Factory, before finding employment as a caretaker at the Kilkenny County Council offices.
+He died aged 43 on 26 April 1962, after suffering from colon cancer, and was survived by his wife and three sons.